progrium/progrium.github.com/_posts/2012-11-19-from-webhooks-to-the-evented-web.md

 The most immediate thing is a lightweight spec for implementing webhooks.
 Specifically I mean registering a callback URL and invoking the callback URL.
 I've intentionally put this off for a lot of reasons.
 I didn't want to get it wrong.
 I didn't want to leave people out.
 I wanted to capture best practices, which for the longest time we hadn't them figured out.
 But now might be the perfect time because there is a lot on the verge of happening.

 Stay tuned for my proposal for HTTP Subscriptions.
-It will be the first of several really cool developments for the Evented Web, from me and others.
+It will be the first of several really cool developments for the Evented Web, from me and from others.